harshkk29/ats-resume-builder/README.md

 # 🚀 AI-Powered ATS Resume Builder

 An intelligent resume builder powered by AI that helps you create ATS-optimized resumes with real-time scoring and interactive editing.
+Click here on the Web link to use it: https://ats-resume-builder-becvrgw7vsizzwxwq6dx9j.streamlit.app/

 ![Python](https://img.shields.io/badge/Python-3.11-blue)
 ![Streamlit](https://img.shields.io/badge/Streamlit-1.31-red)